buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the result is lower than the difficulty, the test is failed.

 A test can be repeated as long as the conditions that allow the test to be repeated do not change.

+>>> **Repeating check**: If the check can be repeated until eventual success without problems or interruptions, then don't have the check made, describe the attempts, the difficulties encountered and declare success.

 ### Critical Success - Critical Failure